hoperw/CodeIgniterProject/README.md

   <li>The news views include the index page where all news items are listed and the view page where each item will be displayed.</li>
   <li>The templates pages include the common header and footer for all pages.</li>
 </ul>

+<h2>Leaflet Map</h2>
+<p>The leaflet map's purpose was to add a map to the front page of the recipe site where the user can click on country images on the map to see recipes from that part of the world.
+A map object with cutom wide view is included with map icon objects that include flag images and marked on to specific locations on the map object.
+Links are added on the icon locations with href attributes that lead to a recipe from that part of the world and bound to the markers on the map.